-16.1.
-The significant balance of investment in associates relates to Asia Mobile Holdings Pte Ltd. ("AMH").
-During the year, management has performed impairment assessment of AMH based on the indicators and currently available information.
-The Group has applied a value-in-use approach to determine the recoverable amount of the investment in AMH and no impairment was noted.
-The Group has used WACC of 6.98% and terminal growth rate of 3.5% in their business model.
-Management has incorporated their effective share in AMH, based on the estimated unaudited financial information of AMH, in the Group's consolidated financial statements.
+The significant balance of investment in joint ventures relates to Ooredoo Hutchison Asia ("OHA").
+During the year, management has performed impairment assessment of OHA based on the indicators and currently available information.
+The Group has applied a value-in-use approach to determine the recoverable amount of the investment in OHA and no impairment was noted.
+The Group has used WACC of 11.44% and terminal growth rate of 5% in their impairment assessment.
+Management has incorporated their effective share in OHA in the Group's consolidated financial statements.